-- Preparation of an appropriate transport assessment as part of any planning application to identify the impact of the development on the highway network and the provision of appropriate mitigating measures; - The provision of on site strategic sports facilities as part of any planning application to enhance the existing provision within Ollerton & Boughton; - Preservation and enhancement of the River Maun and associated footpaths, walkways and cycle facilities through the design and layout of any planning application; - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact on surrounding residential areas, the wider settlement and surrounding watercourses;
+- Preparation of an appropriate Transport Assessment as part of any planning application(s) to identify any negative impact of the development on the highway network including Ollerton roundabout, and the provision of appropriate mitigating measures; - The provision of on site strategic sports facilities as part of any planning application(s) to enhance the existing provision within Ollerton & Boughton; - Preservation and enhancement of the River Maun and associated footpaths, walkways and cycle facilities through the design and layout of any planning application; - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas, or the existing drainage regime;

-- Provision of a drainage strategy as part of any planning application to ensure that the development does not flood during low annual probability rainfall events or exacerbate the flood risk off-site: - The implementation of suitable measures to address the legacy of former coal mining activities within Ollerton & Boughton; - Pre-determination archaeological evaluation submitted as part of any planning application and post-determination mitigation measures, secured by conditions attached to any planning permission including LIDAR survey, to reflect the medium to very high archaeological potential of the site; and - Appropriate phasing of residential and strategic sports infrastructure and open space uses.
+- Provision of a drainage strategy as part of any planning application to ensure that the development does not flood during low annual probability rainfall events or exacerbate the flood risk off-site; - The investigation of the potential impact arising from the legacy of former coal mining activities within Ollerton & Boughton and the implementation of any necessary mitigation measures. - Pre-determination archaeological evaluation submitted as part of any planning application and any necessary post-determination mitigation measures, secured by conditions attached to any planning permission including LIDAR survey, to reflect the medium to very high archaeological potential of the site; and - Appropriate phasing of residential and strategic sports infrastructure and open space uses.